 Triodos Investment Management’s mission is to make money work for positive change.
 More specifically its aim as an investor is to serve as a catalyst in the transition to an economy where people and planet come first, in line with the vision and mission of Triodos Bank.

-- increasing the quality and sustainability of the built environment through the management of a portfolio of sustainable buildings and renovation projects amounting to more than 54,000m2 for office and other commercial space (2018: 114,000m2), that emit almost 33% less CO2 than the average for buildings;
+increasing the quality and sustainability of the built environment through the management of a portfolio of sustainable buildings and renovation projects for 1,100 homes and apartments and more than 80,000m2 for office and other commercial space (2019: 54,000m2), that emit almost 33% less CO2 than the average for buildings;